dataflowg/g-audio/README.md

 See the example VIs in [Examples](src/LabVIEW/G-Audio/Examples) to write, read, playback, and capture audio files.

 Unit tests are included and can be run individually, or with the [AST Unit Tester](https://www.autosofttech.net/documents/ast-unit-tester).

+* **[macOS 10.14 and newer]** LabVIEW will require permission to access recording devices when performing audio capture.
+Make sure to enable this in the Security & Privacy settings.
+See [instructions here](https://support.apple.com/guide/mac-help/control-access-to-the-microphone-on-mac-mchla1b1e1fe/mac) on how to enable this setting.

 ### Supported Data Types
 The `Playback Audio`, `Capture Audio`, `Audio File Read`, and `Audio File Write` VIs are malleable, and accept waveform arrays, waveforms, 2D arrays, and 1D arrays with types U8, I16, I32, SGL, and DBL (20 combinations in total).
 All audio data is processed in its native format, and then converted to the requested format if necessary.
 For WAV and FLAC files, any conversions are considered lossy, so check the file format before loading to ensure everything is lossless.